 Solicitors can help the process of selling a house run more smoothly, handling the legal paperwork.
 When using a solicitor to sell a house, you will need to pay a fee.
-This page will outline what work a solicitor does when you’re selling your home and the fees that cover this work.
+This page will outline what work a solicitor carries out when you’re selling your home and the fees that are charged for this work.

-Our estimates* for how much a solicitor charges to sell your house cover all of the work required to complete the sale of your property in a normal transaction.
+Our estimates* for how much a solicitor charges to deal with your house sale cover all of the work required to complete the sale in a standard transaction.

 We have a specialist team of house sale conveyancing experts with years of experience successfully selling properties.